Immigrant health care in the United States: Financial costs

-Financial costs of health care are also cited as a barrier to access, especially as they can be complicated by immigration status.
+Financial costs of health care are cited as a barrier to access, especially as they can be complicated by immigration status.
 A study by Nathan Gray and his colleagues found that immigrants who cannot access hospice care often must rely on more expensive choices such as hospitalization or emergency services instead.
-Additionally, bureaucratic procedures, such as extensive paperwork, may deter immigrants from seeking health care due to both the cost of completion and lack of familiarity.
+Bureaucratic procedures, such as extensive paperwork, may deter immigrants from seeking health care due to both the cost of completion and lack of familiarity.

 The financial costs of health coverage are also often correlated with lack of insurance.
 Studies have shown a connection between the lack of coverage and higher poverty rates.
 In their research, Julia Prentice, Anne Pebley, and Narayan Sastry reported that immigrants are less likely to be insured than native-born citizens.
 Prentice, Pebley, and Sastry also found that immigrants tend to share more characteristic qualities of those who are uninsured and often of lower socioeconomic status.
 These include lower levels of education attainment, income, and ownership of non-housing assets.
 Additionally, lack of enrollment in public programs or health plans has been observed to disproportionately affect those in low-income families.
 Low-income immigrants are over two times more likely to lack health insurance than low-income citizens.